antarcticrainforest/var_analysis/README.rst

 3D Variational Analysis of ECMWF Analysis Model Data
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-This repository contains source-code for the recognition of coastal rainfall project.
 This repository contains the source-code of a 3D Variational Analysis (3D Var)

 For more details, see the scientific publications: